paveloom-d/dev/README.md

 ### Keychain

 Instead of calling `ssh-add` every time, you can add your SSH key(s) using `keychain`.
 There are corresponding lines for this in `~/.zshrc` specifying the key(s), just uncomment them.

+### User scripts

+The image provides auxillary scripts to help a user to generate SSH and GPG keys and connect them to a GitHub account.
+They are located in `~/Scripts`.

 ### Key bindings